 Entrepreneurs have to start with certain assumptions about their product or service.
 The objective of a pilot launch is to test and validate some of these assumptions so that the final go-to-market business plan can be adjusted based on validated assumptions.

 Sometimes entrepreneurs get lucky, but most of the time, they wound up making sophisticated products that no one wants.
+Creating business ideas is just the first step on the journey.
 This cycle of taking feedback, making changes based on it and again reiterating these two steps is an incremental, iterative methodology that replaces assumption with knowledge and certainty.

 Feedback, Changes, Reiterations